Updated on September 13, 2023

 The money you set aside will roll over from year to year.
 Unlike a Flexible Spending Account (FSA), you do not have to use up the funds each year before they expire.

-You Can Invest The Money
+You Can Invest Your Balance

-You can use an HSA or FSA to pay for:
+You can use your FSA and HSA to pay for prescription eyewear.
+You can use an FSA or HSA to pay for:

 • Prescription sunglasses